Soumys/CNN-for-Tumour-Classification/README.md

 # Data Preparation
-The data consists of many 2D "slices," which, when combined, produce a 3-dimensional rendering of whatever was scanned.
+The data consists of many 2D "slices" which when combined produce a 3-dimensional rendering of whatever was scanned.
 In this case, that's the chest cavity of the patient.

 The database consisting of CT scans of 1400 patients which is in the DICOM format was obtained from LIDC-IDRI (https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) , and then there is another file that contains the labels for this data.
 CT scans of 1200 patients is used for training and the remaining for testing.